 Legal separation follows the same process as a divorce.
 The primary difference between a legal separation and a divorce is that the parties remain legally married at the end of the case.

 Why legally separate instead of divorce?
 For some couples, legal separation is preferred due to religious convictions or the need to maintain continuing health insurance and benefits for your spouse.

-Hurst, Robin & Kay, LLC, is a family law firm with more than 20 years of experience helping individuals and families in Chicago and the surrounding suburbs.
+Hurst, Robin, Kay & Allen, LLC, is a family law firm with more than 20 years of experience helping individuals and families in Chicago and the surrounding suburbs.
 Our team of attorneys understand that this is a difficult process.
 We are here to help you through it.

 Things To Consider